Elvis-Ngwesse/argoCD-gitOps-casandra/README.md

 and platform engineering skills.

 ## 📖 What is Argo CD?
 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
-It:
-Monitors Git repositories for Kubernetes manifests.
+It Monitors Git repositories for Kubernetes manifests.
 Synchronizes Kubernetes clusters with the Git state.
 Offers a web UI and CLI for application lifecycle management.

 ## 🧰 Prerequisites